Fences for privacy – 9 great ideas for garden screening

 Iron or steel fences

-I saw a steel screen fence in the Melbourne Garden Show in Australia earlier this year.
+I saw a steel screen fence in the Melbourne Garden Show in Australia a few years ago.
 It was designed for a small urban garden and it looked delightful.

 This is a fence made of saplings cut from trees and fixed with wires.
 It’s very similar to a ‘dead hedge’, where dead wood is used to create a barrier.
 It’s great for wildlife.

-If you don’t fancy finding your own wood, you can get something of this effect with split hazel hurdle fencing here.
+If you don’t fancy cutting and tying your own wood, you can get something of this effect with split hazel hurdle fencing here.
 (This is an affiliate link, so I may receive a small fee if you buy.)

 Painting your fence doesn’t affect your privacy, but it will make your garden look better.
 Before you paint your fence, you need to make sure who owns it.
 If it’s your neighbour’s fence, you must ask their permission before painting on your side.